rough-scaled gecko of Nelson and Marlborough scrub

 At Risk - Declining

-The textured jewel of the southern North Island.
-A gecko that feels as rough as it looks.
-The Rough Gecko is defined by a skin that feels as rough as it looks.
-At seven to nine centimetres in length, it is a small gecko, with a stocky build and granular scales that give it a rough, textured appearance.
-Its colouration varies from bright green to olive-green, often with pale yellow or white markings, and the belly is pale green to yellow.
+It feels as rough as it looks.
+Naultinus rudis is defined by a skin that feels as rough as it looks.
+At seven to nine centimetres in length, it is a small gecko.
+Stocky build and granular scales give it a rough, textured appearance.
+Colouration varies from bright green to olive-green.
+Often with pale yellow or white markings.
+Belly is pale green to yellow.
 A gecko that wears its texture on its skin.
 This is a gecko of the deep forest.
-The Rough Gecko is found only in the southern North Island, in the Tararua, Rimutaka, and Aorangi ranges.
-It is a diurnal species, active during the day, and it basks on branches and leaves, its rough scales providing camouflage among the bark and foliage.
-Biologically, the Rough Gecko is a viviparous species, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate that makes the species vulnerable to population decline.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
-The Rough Gecko is threatened by habitat loss, predation, and illegal collection.
-Its distinctive appearance makes it a target for the pet trade, and collectors have been known to remove individuals from the wild, further reducing already small populations.
+Found only in the southern North Island, in the Tararua, Rimutaka, and Aorangi ranges.
+A diurnal species, active during the day.
+It basks on branches and leaves, its rough scales providing camouflage among bark and foliage.
+Often found in subcanopy.
+Confined to southern North Island ranges.
+Biologically, the Rough Gecko is viviparous, giving birth to live young.
+Females produce one or two offspring each year.
+A slow reproductive rate that makes species vulnerable to population decline.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
+Threatened by habitat loss, predation, and illegal collection.
+Distinctive appearance makes it a target for pet trade.
+Collectors remove individuals from wild, further reducing already small populations.
+Land development and vegetation clearance are primary threats.
+Introduced rats, cats, and stoats prey on adults and young.
+Classified as At Risk - Declining.
 To see a Rough Gecko is to see one of New Zealand's rarest and most distinctive reptiles.
 The Tararua forest is deep.
 The gecko basks on a branch, rough scales green and gold, watching.
 The collector is looking.
 The gecko does not know it is rare.
 It does not know it is a target.
 It just wants to bask in the sun.
 The forest is its home.
 It has nowhere else to go.